History of Bootle: a seaside resort, the docker’s suburb, and industry

-The 1851 Ordnance Survey First Edition shows Bootle clearly as still a separate village, bounded by Merton Road, Bootle Road (now Hawthorne Road) and Litherland Road.
+The 1851 Ordnance Survey First Edition shows Bootle clearly as still a separate village.
+It’s bounded by Merton Road, Bootle Road (now Hawthorne Road) and Litherland Road.
 There was no north bounding street (where today there is Waterworks Street), but Bootle Water Works was already in existence by this point.

-Bootle’s future as a centre for industry was already being mapped out: the Bootle Chemical Works sat just north of the village centre, the Leeds Liverpool Canal skirted the villlage to the west, and the Liverpool, Crosby and Southport Railway and the Liverpool, Blackburn and Accrington Line of the Lancashire and Yorkshire Railway passed on either side.
+Bootle’s future as a centre for industry was already being mapped out.
+The Bootle Chemical Works sat north of the village centre and the Leeds Liverpool Canal skirted the west.
+The Liverpool, Crosby and Southport Railway and the Liverpool, Blackburn and Accrington Line of the Lancashire and Yorkshire Railway passed on either side.

-However, at this early stage in history these great transport links seem to ignore Bootle on their drive towards the more important centre of Liverpool itself.
+However, at this early stage in history these great transport links seem to ignore Bootle.
+Instead they drive towards the more important centre of Liverpool itself.

 Bootle Castle sat just north of the northernmost dock (Canada Half Tide Dock), and a church dedicated to St Mary can be seen in what is now the cemetery at Church Gardens.
 Bootle School was another civic building in the area.

 Roads in existence in the mid-19th Century show that great plans were afoot for Bootle.
-A large area south of the village had already been laid out by 1851, with a handful of roads named after Oxford colleges: in addition to Merton there was Wadham Place and Balliol Road (to be joined by others later).
+A large area south of the village had already been laid out by 1851, with a handful of roads named after Oxford colleges.
+In addition to Merton there was Wadham Place and Balliol Road (joined by others later).
 This arrangement of roads without buildings is a tell-tale sign that planners saw potential for this area to grow in the coming years.

 By the end of the 19th Century Bootle is in the midst of a huge phase of expansion, perhaps more than most other outlying parts of Liverpool at this time.
 The village itself had already been swallowed by the hungry city, although it remained close to the edge of the countryside.